Close Menu

 It’s a shame that Wish feels like it was completely rushed and executive produced into mediocrity because its concept is rich and its bright moments are truly bright.
 But Wish is ultimately not only far too cookie-cutter but disappointingly bad in some of its most important elements: visuals, music, and characters.

-Wish is available now on VOD.
+Wish is streaming now on Disney+.

 Wish